Huazhu Group Limited (HTHT) upgraded Issued by Wall Street Gurus

 Analysts’ Opinion of HTHT

-Credit Suisse, on the other hand, stated in their research note that they expect to see HTHT reach a price target of $49.
-The rating they have provided for HTHT stocks is “Neutral” according to the report published on December 08th, 2020.
+Many brokerage firms have already submitted their reports for HTHT stocks, with Jefferies repeating the rating for HTHT by listing it as a “Buy.”
+The predicted price for HTHT in the upcoming period, according to Jefferies is $59 based on the research report published on September 07th of the current year 2021.

-The Benchmark Company gave a rating of “Buy” to HTHT, setting the target price at $76 in the report published on December 07th of the previous year.
+Credit Suisse gave a rating of “Neutral” to HTHT, setting the target price at $49 in the report published on December 08th of the previous year.

 Stock Fundamentals for HTHT